-Friday was National Tooth Fairy Day, and while plenty of Americans surely celebrated the day by employing the fairy (or fairies) and her generous cash giving, the rest of the world has their own tooth-centric traditions in place to honor anyone or anything responsible for whisking their teeth away.
-Think that placing your tooth under a pillow and waiting for money to appear in its place is wacky?
-You haven’t seen anything yet!
+August 22 is National Tooth Fairy Day, and while plenty of Americans surely celebrated the day by employing the fairy (or fairies) and her generous cash giving, the rest of the world has their own tooth-centric traditions in place to honor anyone or anything responsible for whisking their teeth away.

 In America (and other primarily English-speaking countries), the tooth fairy is typically employed in a relatively simple transaction that sounds totally bizarre when explained to the uninitiated: In order to help ease the trauma of losing baby teeth, American kids are paid off for their toofers—lose a tooth, put it under your pillow, go to sleep.
 At some point, a fairy will arrive to exchange the tooth for some cash.
 Last year, the going rate was an average of $4.66 per tooth.
 See?
 Losing teeth really isn’t so bad.
 (You can read a history of the American Tooth Fairy here.)

 2. INDIA, CHINA, JAPAN, KOREA, AND VIETNAM

 Putting a tooth under a pillow sounds soft and sweet, but it also sounds boring.
 What about tossing those teeth around?
 In some Asian countries, that’s just what they do.
 Historically, kids who lose teeth from their lower jaw will throw their teeth onto their roof, while upper jaw teeth go on the floor or even under it (the idea is the new tooth will be pulled towards the old tooth).
 That’s not all, though, because as the tooth-losing kiddo tosses their teeth, they sometimes yell out a wish that the missing tooth be replaced by the tooth of a mouse.
 Mice (and other rodents) have teeth that continually grow, which sounds like a wise request when one goes missing.